pogo-pedagog/cursorhelper/README.md

 - If authentication fails, try restarting Cursor
 - If MS auth complains, just do something on the compute instance from azure web, it'll hopefully ask you to reauth and after that things work fine (at least for me :D ).

+### Cursorhelper not downloading
+If curl is not downloading correctly, restart the terminal.
+It also has trouble with echo.
+Restarting can help.

-### Manual Installation of Cursor Server Component
+## Manual Installation of Cursor Server Component
 If the cursorhelper.sh script doesn't work, you can manually install the server:

 In Cursor, go to Help > About and note the version number (e.g., 0.44.11) and commit hash (e.g., fe574d0820377383143b2ea26aa6ae28b3425220).